USS Reuben James (FFG-57): 1990s

 During a WestPac deployment on 21 February 1996, the ship's rudder fell off in the Indian Ocean.
-The ship used its Auxiliary Power Units (APU) to try to stay on station until rendezvoused with the USNS Catawba (T-ATF-168) on 23 February.
+The ship used its Auxiliary Power Units (APU) to try to stay on station until rendezvousing with the USNS Catawba (T-ATF-168) on 23 February.
 USNS Catawba towed Reuben James to Bahrain for repairs.
 Since a dry dock wasn't available, divers installed a new rudder while the ship was at the pier.

 En route to WestPac deployment in 1997, the air detachment's SH-60B Seahawk helicopter was conducting deck landing practice.
 The Seahawk had landed and was not secured to the deck because it was preparing to lift off again.
 The ship was hit by a rogue wave which caused the ship to roll steeply to port and the blades of the helicopter struck the flight deck causing the helicopter to roll on its port side and spin 90 degrees with the tail hanging over the port side of the flight deck.
 The ship docked in Guam where the helicopter was craned off to be repaired.
 No fault was found with the flight crew or the ship's personnel for the mishap.